sentinel-seed/sentinel/src/sentinelseed/integrations/langchain/README.md

 - **Timeout**: Default 30s for validation.
 Configure with `validation_timeout`.
 - **Callback behavior**: Callbacks MONITOR but do NOT BLOCK execution.
 Use `SentinelGuard` or `SentinelChain` for blocking.
 - **Streaming validation**: Validated incrementally every N characters (configurable).
+- **Fail-open default**: Validation errors allow content through by default.
+Use `fail_closed=True` for stricter security.

+## Technical Notes

+### Configuration Validation

+All components validate configuration parameters at initialization:

+- `max_text_size`: Must be a positive integer
+- `validation_timeout`: Must be a positive number
+- `fail_closed`: Must be a boolean
+- `max_violations`: Must be a positive integer
+- `streaming_validation_interval`: Must be a positive integer

+Invalid parameters raise `ConfigurationError` with details about the expected type.

+### Fail-Open Warning

+When `fail_closed=False` (default), a debug-level warning is logged at initialization to alert about the fail-open behavior.
+This helps users understand the security implications without being intrusive.

 ## Links